billpg/HashBack/README.md

 Authorization: HashBack (BASE64 encoded JSON)
 ```

 The BASE64 encoded block must be a single string with no spaces or end-of-line characters and must include the trailing `=` characters per the rules of BASE64.
 (The examples in this document split the string into multiple lines for clarity.)

-The inside the BASE64 encoded block is a UTF-8 representation of a JSON object with the following properties, all of which are required.
-These properties are all of string type except `Now` and `Rounds` which are integers. (`Now` will need to be larger than 32 bits to continue working after 2038.)
-Any additional properties not documented here are ignored, but will nonetheless be hashed as part of the block of BASE64-encoded bytes.
+The bytes inside the BASE64 block are the UTF-8 representation of a JSON object with the properties listed below.
+All are required and the values are string type unless otherwise noted.

 - `Host`
   - The full domain name of the server being called in this request.